andrewgryan/swift-testbed/README.md

-The various graph dependencies can be replicated with a loop so that the AWS task waits for the processing tasks to complete or a separate AWS task can be invoked for each file
+The various graph dependencies can be replicated with a loop so that the AWS task waits for the processing tasks to complete or a separate AWS task can be invoked for each file.

 ### 3: Update CLOCK_TRIGGERED task list